French design show lands in Miami's blossoming artistic landscape

 “The timing is perfect,” said Gust Bertels, owner of Belgium-based Sempre, maker of furniture using natural materials like wood and stone.
 Bertels’ booth, a wood structure covered in palm fronds, drew picture-snapping crowds throughout the four-day show that ended Friday.

-The fair is serendipitously being held in the days leading up to the coveted Pritzker Architecture Prize ceremony at Miami Beach's Frank Gehry-designed New World Centre.
+The fair is serendipitously being held in the days leading up to the coveted Pritzker Architecture Prize ceremony at Miami Beach's Frank Gehry-designed New World Center.

-“It is a sign that now Miami is recognised for art, architecture, and design,” said Philippe Brocart, managing director of SAFI, owner of Maison&Object and a subsidiary of French professional artisan's organisation Ateliers d'Art de France and Reed Expositions France.
+“It is a sign that now Miami is recognized for art, architecture, and design,” said Philippe Brocart, managing director of SAFI, owner of Maison&Object and a subsidiary of French professional artisan's organization Ateliers d'Art de France and Reed Expositions France.

 The Pritzker will be given to the late German Frei Otto, famed for his use of sprawling, lightweight structures.